 If you are renting at your new address, you can work with your property manager and the landlord to better understand which utilities you'll need to cover.
 If you purchased a property, your realtor can help you determine which accounts to set up.
 As soon as you have an understanding of other utilities to factor in, you can initiate, terminate, or transfer these services to your new address.

-Beyond taking the above steps, you’ll also want to get in touch with important people or companies to let them know about your official change of address.
-Here are some change of address tips you might not have considered:
+Beyond taking the above steps, you'll also want to get in touch with important people or companies to let them know about your official change of address.
+Here is some change of address tips you might not have considered:

 - Employer: Make sure to let your employer know what your new address is for their records and other legal needs.

 - Doctors, dentists, and lawyers: Let the people who serve you update your billing address so all payments go through without a hitch.

 - Veterinarian: Don't forget about your fur babies!
 Let the vet know what your new address is and make sure to update the address on the microchip registry.

 You can also send out a mass email to your contacts and BCC everyone with your new address.

 If you're planning for an upcoming move, you can cut down on your stress by planning ahead of time as much as possible.
 Moving to a new address is less stressful when you plan correctly and hire a professional moving company to help you every step of the way.
 If you're interested in learning more about our services or want to get a moving quote, get in touch with our team at Alliance Moving & Storage today.